erikyao/REPODB/README.md

 https://unmtid-shinyapps.net/shiny/repodb/session/9f5dcbef21859438b1c0cea784bde839/download/downloadFull?w=
 ```

-We are not clear if the session id would expire or become invalid, so we chose not to use this kind of direct download link the manifest.json.
+We are not clear if the session id would expire or become invalid, so we chose not to use this kind of direct download links in the manifest.json.

 For the drugbank vocabulary, the direct download link `https://go.drugbank.com/releases/5-1-9/downloads/all-drugbank-vocabulary` works well for browser users.
 It will be redirected to an Amazon S3 link like: